dntstck/blog/scheduled/raspberrypi-startup.md

 <p>That, young Pidawan is entirely up to you.</p>
 <p> If you want my advice, as a general user and beginner; go for a Pi4 or Pi5.
 This gives you the range of having the full capabilities of the Pi, having access to GPIO if you want to tinker with electronics as well as the ability to use HATs (HArdware on Top) to upgrade your Pi (such as powering it via Ethernet).
 You'll be able to stream HD videos on youtube, multitask, run older games, run VSCode, do some programming.. whatever you want.
 Plus, at 55 moneys for the Pi5, it's a fair price for what you get.</p>

-<p> If your budget is tight and won't rely too heavily on GUI (Graphical User Interface) try the Zero2W. super cheap, not as powerful but sufficient for day to day tasks such as light scripting, connecting via SSH, running a web server and more.
+<p> If your budget is tight and won't rely too heavily on power, try the Zero2W.
+Super cheap, not as powerful but sufficient for day to day tasks such as light scripting, connecting via SSH, running a web server and more.
 You can run these headless (nothing connected except power) and connect via SSH using your computer.
-You can even connect to them using your smartphone via WiFi and an SSH app such as Shelly (iPhone). </p>
+You can even connect to them using your smartphone via WiFi and an SSH app such as Shelly (on iPhone). </p>

 <p>If you're more of a general user that won't do much programming or tinkering, go with the Pi500.
 It plays HD Youtube videos very well, will multitask just fine and be a breeze for internet browsing.</p>
 <p>If you're more starting out in development/programming, you can consider the Pi5.
 It has GPIO and is essentially the same as the CM5, but is a safe bet as it's pre-built and will come with a case (usually).</p>